 1. Open Advanced Recovery Options

 Go to Settings > System > Recovery.
 In the Advanced Startup section, click Restart Now.
-The get into the Windows recovery environment, you can also hold shift and click Restart in the Start menu.
+To get into the Windows recovery environment, you can also hold Shift and click Restart in the Start menu.

 2. Go to the System Recovery Menu through the Windows Recovery Environment